DashineePARMANUM/Qualite_de_l_air_en_Ontario_2015-2024/README.md

 dowload any PDF report  tfor explantion etc..

 ## Source de données
-totue les donne viene du site web = [Qualité de l'air Ontario](https://www.qualitedelairontario.com/)
+totue les donne viene du site web = [Qualité de l'air Ontario](https://www.qualitedelairontario.com/)  where we wear bale to download a csv file for each popultuant byu city for the whole 10 eyar(2014-2015)

 ---
 ---